Major Prior to 2016-2017 Academic Year

 - Advanced Research Seminar (SCA-UA 90)

-Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in Asian/Pacific/American studies.
-Students must take one of the following introductory courses: Field Colloquium in Asian/Pacific/American Studies (SCA-UA 3) or Cultures and Contexts: Asian/Pacific/American Cultures (CORE-UA 539).
-They also take four designated Asian/Pacific/American studies electives, of which two must be taught by SCA faculty.
-One A/P/A language course can count as an elective if taught by SCA faculty.
+Five 4-point courses (20 points) completed with a grade of C or better are required for the minor in Latino studies.
+Students must take one of the following introductory courses: Field Colloquium in Latino Studies (SCA-UA 5) or Cultures and Contexts: Contemporary Latino Cultures (CORE-UA 529).
+They also take four designated Latino studies electives, of which two must be taught by SCA faculty.

 Language and Linguistic Competency

 The type of rigorous intercultural study promoted within the Department of Social and Cultural Analysis requires students to recognize the complex modes of communication at work both within and across different social groups.
-Studying the modern incarnation of these languages reveals the cross-cultural forces that have shaped them.
-We speak what we are and have been.
-The department therefore strongly encourages its students to develop advanced skills in Cantonese, Filipino, and/or any language spoken in the Asia or Pacific regions by any of the following means: taking language courses offered in A/P/A Studies; taking elective courses in sociolinguistics; studying these languages beyond the minimum level required by the College of Arts and Science; pursuing community-based internship fieldwork (offered in, e.g., SCA, Nursing, Gallatin, or Steinhardt) necessitating the development and use of specific language skills; or undertaking study or research abroad in contexts entailing the exercise of key language or linguistic capabilities.
+Latino studies therefore strongly encourages its students to develop advanced skills in Spanish, Portuguese, and/or any indigenous languages spoken in the Americas by any of the following means: taking elective courses in sociolinguistics; studying these languages beyond the minimum level required by the College of Arts and Science; pursuing community-based internship fieldwork necessitating the development and use of specific language skills; or undertaking study or research abroad in contexts entailing the exercise of key language or linguistic capabilities.